From Bradman to villain: Steve Smith's epic fall from grace

-Sydney, March 27, 2018 (AFP) - - When Steve Smith took over as Australia skipper from Michael Clarke in 2015, he vowed to continue Australia's brand of "hard, aggressive" cricket -- without crossing the line.
+Sydney (AFP) - When Steve Smith took over as Australia skipper from Michael Clarke in 2015, he vowed to continue Australia's brand of "hard, aggressive" cricket -- without crossing the line.

 Just 32 months on, the 28-year-old has been sent home in disgrace from a tour of South Africa after masterminding a ball-tampering scandal seen as breaching the standards he promised to respect.